cowboyai/cim-start/doc/cim.md

 2. Make configurations (e.g., flake.nix).
 3. Commit them.

-That's all we need to get started.
+That's all we really need to get started.
+However, this repository as a template offers a much more progressive starting point.

 Changes are saved in the git repository, allowing us to query them or integrate them into a Domain Event Stream.
 Git provides a reliable, portable, and version-controlled method for maintaining our configuration.
 For alternative repositories, ensuring content addressability and the ability to store an Event Stream of changes is crucial.
 Git already fulfills these requirements and is universally available.